Skip to content

 Dyslexia is the most common specific learning difference and one of the most thoroughly researched.
 The core feature: reading takes more cognitive effort and produces less automatic comprehension than for non-dyslexic peers of similar intelligence.
 The pattern persists despite adequate education and isn’t explained by visual problems, hearing problems, or general intellectual disability.

 The clinical term in DSM-5 is “Specific Learning Disorder with Impairment in Reading”.
 The community continues to use “dyslexia” for its specificity and recognition.
+The term has been in use since the late 19th century and is widely understood.

 About 10-15% of people are dyslexic, with the prevalence varying by definition and assessment threshold.
 The condition is lifelong; reading skill can improve substantially with intervention but the underlying processing difference remains.
+Adults with dyslexia have either built compensation strategies or learned to avoid the situations where the dyslexia shows.

 2. The phonological mechanism